How to Develop Conflict Resolution and Mediation Skills: A Complete Guide

 Active Listening

-Paying full attention, acknowledging, and summarizing others’ points.
-Active listening ensures all parties feel heard and understood.
+Paying full attention, acknowledging, and summarizing others’ points ensures that all parties feel heard and understood.

 Empathy